kmccly/rp-test/DOCS.md

 **KEEP IT SIMPLE** -- Developed witht he mindset of "iterative improvement" and "simple as possible".
 This means no extensive code infrastructure, class structure, etc.

-Testing was tarted at the "functional" elements of the backend - namely the search.
+Testing was targeted at the "functional" elements of the backend - namely the search.
 In a larger application I'd expect more extensive tests.

 ## Further improvements